Respirator Fit Testing

 The different types of testing are helpful in preparing the employee with understanding the different situations they may need a respirator mask.
 In qualitative testing, employees are tested for the reaction to a taste or smell that may be leaking into a mask with a weak seal.
 The results of this test are subjective so sometimes you may be required to do quantitative testing as well.
 Quantitative testing uses machines to monitor any substances that may be leaking in, which can help administrator report the test results with more accuracy.

 If you are starting a new job in the medical field, contact Springfield Urgent Care today to learn more about our occupational testing services.
-We offer a wide variety of convenient testing services here Springfield Township for both medical and government professional.
+We offer a wide variety of convenient testing services for both medical and government professionals.